Here is a glossary of culinary terms starting with the letter F

-Liquid, paste, gels, or powdered edible dyes used to tint foods or drink.
+Food Colouring is a liquid, paste, gel, or powdered edible dye used to tint foods or drinks.
 Food colouring is used both in commercial food production and in domestic cooking.
-Due to its safety and general availability, food colouring is also used in a variety of non-food applications including cosmetics, pharmaceuticals, home craft projects and medical devices.
+Due to its safety and general availability, food colouring is also used in various non-food applications, including cosmetics, pharmaceuticals, home craft projects and medical devices.

 Food mill (or passatutto or purée sieve or moulinette or mouli légumes or passe-vite)

 Food mill is a kitchen utensil used to sieve soft foods and mash cooked food such as potatoes or soups.
 Using a hand-turned paddle to force food through a strainer plate at the bottom removes skin, seeds, and fibre.

 Food processor is an appliance with a closed container and interchangeable blades that can chop, blend, shred, purée, or otherwise process food at high speed.
 Today, the term almost always refers to an electric-motor-driven appliance.
 However, some manual devices are also referred to as “food processors.”